oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/README.md

-# Oracle Hyperion Workload Solution Definition
+# Oracle Siebel Workload Solution Definition

 This repository contains an in-depth guide for Oracle Siebel migration projects.
 It offers a high-level solution definition for migrating or establishing Siebel Workloads on Oracle Cloud Infrastructure (OCI).
 With a comprehensive representation of the current state, prospective state, potential project scope, and anticipated timeline, this document aims to provide a precise understanding of the project's scope and intention to all participating entities.